Hierarchical fragmentation of regular islands in a discontinuous nontwist map

 Our goal is to investigate precisely how this discontinuity affects the dynamics of the ESNM.
-In all numerical simulations, we fix the parameters in $a = b = 0.53$.
-For the SNM ($c = 0$ or $m = 0$), these values give rise to two chains of period-$2$ islands [Fig.~\ref{fig:phase_space}(a)].
+In all numerical simulations, we fix the parameters at $a = b = 0.53$.
+For the SNM ($c = 0$ or $m = 0$), these values give rise to two chains of distinct period-$2$ islands [Fig.~\ref{fig:phase_space}(a)].
 We then vary $c$ and $m$ to introduce the discontinuity.
 Figure~\ref{fig:phase_space} shows the phase space of the ESNM for several rational (and one irrational) values of $m$, with $c = 0.005$.
-Panels (a), (d), (g), and (i), corresponding to integer $m$, represent the continuous case and are shown for reference.
-In all other cases (non-integer $m$), the islands exhibit unusual patterns: Some islands show a dense accumulation of points around them [e.g.~lower island chain in Fig.~\ref{fig:phase_space}(b)], visible as darker regions, while others reveal that their internal structure consists of several smaller islands [e.g.~upper island chain in Fig.~\ref{fig:phase_space}(e)], rather than a sequence of smooth curves as in the continuous case.
+Panels (a), (d), (g), and (i), corresponding to integer values of $m$, represent the continuous case and are shown for reference.
+In all other cases (noninteger $m$), the islands exhibit clear qualitative differences from the continuous case.
+Some islands display dense accumulations of points around them [e.g., the lower island chain in Fig.~\ref{fig:phase_space}(b)], visible as darker regions associated with sticky chaotic motion, while others lose the smooth nested curves observed in the continuous case and instead develop more irregular internal structures [e.g., the upper island chain in Fig.~\ref{fig:phase_space}(e)].